What to Expect at Colorado Pain Specialists

 Patients may be referred for consultation, evaluation and treatment.
 To make this process a smooth transition for you, we request the following information from your primary care or referring physician, via fax at 303-736-4147.

 - A written referral from your primary care physician.

 - All medical records pertaining to the pain problem including physicians’ note, X-rays, MRI’s, CT’s, blood work, etc.

-Once we receive this information, we will contact you for scheduling and to verify insurance coverage.
+Once we receive this information, we will contact you for scheduling.

 CAT Scan (computed axial tomography scan) [also called a CT scan (computed tomography scan)] – A painless imaging technique that utilizes a computer to produce detailed three-dimensional images of a body from a collation of cross-sectional X-rays taken along an axis.

 Cervical Spine (neck) – has 7 vertebral bodies (segments).
 The tope segment is connected to the skull.